iabh1shekbasu/iabh1shekbasu/README.md

 ```
 Wear your failure as a badge of honour ~ Sundar Pichai
 ```
-I am an incoming Computer Vision graduate student at [MBZUAI](https://mbzuai.ac.ae/) with a 100% scholarship, previously I pursued my undergraduate degree in Computer Science and Engineering at the [National Institute of Technology Durgapur](https://nitdgp.ac.in/).
+I am a Computer Vision graduate student at [MBZUAI](https://mbzuai.ac.ae/) with a 100% scholarship, previously I pursued my undergraduate degree in Computer Science and Engineering at the [National Institute of Technology Durgapur](https://nitdgp.ac.in/).
 I am passionate about Computer Vision :computer:, Deep Learning :crossed_swords:, and open source :octocat:.
 I love to learn and contribute in any and every possible way.

 - 🌱 I’m currently learning [Tesnorflow 2.0 & PyTorch]()
 - 👨🏽‍💻 I’m currently working on my math for deep learning :wink:;